 2. Not Writing for Your Target Audience

 Your reader came to you for help solving a problem.

 A good content marketing strategy positions your brand as THE solution.
 That’s why people visit your website.
 Be sure there’s search demand, and people need help before creating your guide.

 3. You Don’t Know How to Do the Thing You’re Supposed to Know How to Do

-It sounds like a no-brainer, but worth saying here.
-If you’re unclear on what you’re trying to explain, it will show.
+It will show if you’re unclear on what you’re trying to explain.
 Some affiliate marketers make the mistake of creating content for a quick cash grab.

 Don’t be that person.
 Your audience will know, and your content won’t be high-quality.